VaswaniYash/PRODIGY_WD_01/README.md

 # 🌐 Responsive Landing Page - Yash Vaswani

 Welcome to my personal portfolio website!
 It's designed to highlight my skills, projects, and contact details as a creative web designer.
-This site is responsive and crafted using only HTML and CSS.
+This site is responsive and crafted using only HTML, CSS and JavaScript.

-A sleek and responsive personal portfolio website built using HTML and CSS.
+A sleek and responsive personal portfolio website built using HTML, CSS and JS.
 This project showcases my profile, skills, and work as a web designer in a clean and professional layout.
 Fully mobile-friendly with smooth section transitions and modern styling.

 ## 📸 Live Preview